 Glue Nylon?
-No, “bond” Nylon, with the Bonding Poly Process (patent pending)
+No, “bond” Nylon, with the Bonding Poly Process (Process)

-Conventional wisdom is that you can’t glue nylon, including nylon 6, 6, nylon 7,7, nylon 6, 12 Zytel® or any type of nylon.
-With the use of an adhesion promoter and a CA you can get a modest glue join with some nylons.
-By adding the power of chemistry and and the laws of physics you can now “bond” any type of nylon. … to itself or to any other substrate.
-By using the Bonding Poly Process (patent pending), you can bond nylon to nylon or to any other substrate quickly, easily and permanently.
+Conventional wisdom is that you can’t glue nylon, including nylon 6, nylon 66, nylon 6/6-6, nylon 6/9, nylon 6/10, nylon 6/12, nylon 11, nylon 12, Zytel® or any type of nylon.
+With the use of an adhesion promoter and a CA you can get a modest superficial glue joint with some nylons.
+By adding the power of chemistry and the laws of physics you can now “bond” any type of nylon.
+By using the Bonding Poly Process (patented), you can bond nylon to itself or to any other substrate quickly, easily and permanently.

 What’s the secret of the Bonding Poly Process?
 It’s how we combine